SoccerNet/sn-reid/ChallengeRules.md

 # Guidelines for the SoccerNet Re-Identification Challenge

-The 1st [SoccerNet Person Re-Identification Challenge]() will be held from January to June 2022!
+The 2nd [SoccerNet Person Re-Identification Challenge]() will be held from February to June 2023!
 Subscribe (watch) the repo to receive the latest info regarding timeline and prizes!